 ponerse en camino

-We set off to Madrid at five o'clock to avoid the traffic.
+We set off to Madrid at five o'clock to avoid

 TAKE AFTER